-- 31. The Planning Court is a specialist list under the charge of the Planning Liaison Judge (CPR 54.22).
+- 33. The Planning Court is a specialist list under the charge of the Planning Liaison Judge.
 The work covered by the Planning Court is defined in CPR 54.21.
-Claims in the Planning Court will be heard by judges nominated by the President of the Queen's Bench Division.
-Certain judges are nominated to hear "significant" cases whilst other judges may only hear "other cases" (CPR 52.22). - 32.
-The policy set out in paragraphs 1 to 25 above generally applies to cases in the Planning Court subject to the points set out below and any other alterations which may from time to time be laid down by the Planning Liaison Judge. - 33.
+Claims in the Planning Court are heard by judges who have been nominated by the President of the Queen's Bench Division as specialist planning judges, some of whom are are also nominated to hear "significant" cases: see CPR 54.22. - 34.
 Cases in the Planning Court generally fall into four broad categories:- - (a) Planning Statutory Review claims under PD8C1.
-Permission to apply is required and an Acknowledgment of Service must be accompanied by summary grounds of defence; - (b) Planning Statutory Appeals (or Applications) under PD8A paragraph 222.
+Permission to apply is required and an Acknowledgment of Service must be accompanied by summary grounds of defence;